Shneur Zalman of Liadi: Parents

 According to the Chabad Hasidic tradition, Shneur Zalman's father, Baruch, was a laborer who preferred to earn a living as a gardener rather than accept a post as a community rabbi or as a preacher (magid).
 In this tradition, Baruch was one of the disciples of Rabbi Israel Baal Shem Tov.
-However, he only occasionally joined his teacher on his legendary travels.
+However, he never—or possibly on rare occasions—joined his teacher on his legendary travels.
 This tradition is used to justify why Hasidic records do not refer to Baruch with a rabbinic title, claiming that Baruch was averse to any public acknowledgment of his status.

 Misnagdim

-In the course of the Hasidic movement's establishment, opponents (Misnagdim) arose among the local Jewish community.
+In the course of the Hasidic movement's establishment, opponents (Misnagdim) arose among the local Jewish communities.
 Disagreements between Hasidim and their opponents included debates concerning knives used by butchers for shechita, and the phrasing of prayers, among others.
-Shneur Zalman and a fellow Hasidic leader, Menachem Mendel of Vitebsk (or, according to the tradition in the Soloveitchik family, Levi Yitzchok of Berditchev), attempted to persuade the leader of Lithuanian Jewry, the Vilna Gaon, of the legitimacy of Hasidic practices.
+In 1772 (or 1775), Shneur Zalman and a fellow Hasidic leader, Menachem Mendel of Vitebsk (or, according to the tradition in the Soloveitchik family, Levi Yitzchok of Berditchev), attempted to persuade the leader of Lithuanian Jewry, the Vilna Gaon, of the legitimacy of Hasidic practices.
 However, the Gaon refused to meet with them.

 Children and succession

 Shneur Zalman's sons were Dov Ber Schneuri (who eventually succeeded him), Chaim Avraham, and Moshe.
 Shneur Zalman's daughters were named Freida, Devorah Leah and Rochel.
-Other families have lore telling that they are also descendants, but they are undocumented in existing family records.

 Dov Ber Shneuri

-Dovber Schneuri succeeded his father as Rebbe of the Chabad movement.
-At the age of 39, while studying in the city of Kremenchug, Shneur Zalman died.
+Dovber Schneuri (1773-1827) succeeded his father as Rebbe of the Chabad movement.
+When his father died, Shneuri was 39 years old.
+At the time, he was in the city of Kremenchug.
 Shneuri then moved to the small border-town of Lubavichi, from which the movement would take its name.
 His accession was disputed by one of his father's prime students, Aharon HaLevi of Strashelye, however the majority of Shneur Zalman's followers stayed with Schneuri, and moved to Lubavichi.
 Thus Chabad had now split into two branches, each taking the name of their location to differentiate themselves from each other.
-He established a Yeshivah in Lubavitch, which attracted gifted young scholars.
+He established a Yeshiva in Lubavitch, which attracted gifted young scholars.
 His nephew/son-in-law, Menachem Mendel of Lubavitch, headed the Yeshivah, and later became his successor.

 Thus, while Schneuri succeeded his father as Rebbe of the Chabad movement, a senior disciple of his father, Aharon HaLevi of Strashelye, a popular and respected figure, differed with him on a number of issues and led a breakaway movement.